NATIONAL PEDIGREED LIVESTOCK COUNCIL

 ARTICLE IV – MEETINGS

 Section 1.
 ANNUAL MEETING.
-The annual meeting of this Council for the election of directors and the president and the transaction of such other business as may come before it, shall be held as such place as may be designated by the Board of Directors on a date to be fixed each year by the Executive Committee; notice of such meeting to be given by the Secretary/Treasurer thirty days in advance.
+The annual meeting of this Council for the election of directors and the transaction of such other business as may come before it, shall be held as such place as may be designated by the Board of Directors on a date to be fixed each year by the Executive Committee; notice of such meeting to be given by the Secretary/Treasurer at least sixty days in advance.

 Section 2.
 ELIGIBILITY OF REPRESENTATIVES.
 Each member association not in default in payment of dues shall be entitled to one representative and one vote, provided the representative is present, at annual and special meetings (There shall be no proxy votes.)
 Each member association may determine its own method of selecting its representatives at the annual meeting and special meetings of this council.
 Certification by the secretary of any member association to the secretary of this Council shall be sufficient credentials to establish such person as their eligible representative.